 A 16-button keypad and shield that mount right on your Arduino, or remotely with a cable.
-Hardware, library and example sketch included.Designed by Lectrobox, Ships from United States of America
+Hardware, library and example sketch included.Designed by Lectrobox in United States of America

 With our shield, adding a keypad to your Arduino project is a snap!
 Whether you're giving your front door an electronic deadbolt, putting a combination lock on a puzzle box, building a novelty over...Read More…